prestonharberts/bib/Bible/isa51.md

 > Who is drunk, but not from wine.
 ###### 22
 > This is what your Sovereign LORD, even your God who judges his people says:
->  “ Look, I have removed from your hand
+> “Look, I have removed from your hand
->  “ The cup of intoxicating wine,
+> “The cup of intoxicating wine,
->  “ The goblet full of my anger.
+> “The goblet full of my anger.
->  “ You will no longer have to drink it.
+> “You will no longer have to drink it.
 ###### 23
->  “ I will put it into the hand of your tormentors
+> “I will put it into the hand of your tormentors
->  “ Who said to you, ‘Lie down, so we can walk over you.’
+> “Who said to you, ‘Lie down, so we can walk over you.’
->  “ You made your back like the ground,
+> “You made your back like the ground,
->  “ And like the street for those who walked over you.”
+> “And like the street for those who walked over you.”